thunderbird/thunderbird-android/core/ui/testing/README.md

 )
 ```

-The harness passes these values to Compose unchanged:
+The harness passes these values to Compose:

 - `effectContext` is used for composition, `LaunchedEffect`, `rememberCoroutineScope`, and the main test clock.
 - `runTestContext` is used for the test block.